Git Project Manager

 This command will bring a list of your most recent git projects, leting you swap even faster between them.

 The size of the list if configured in

-Before start using GPM you need to configure the base folders that the extension will search for git repositories. you need to open File -> Preferences -> User Settings
+Before start using GPM you need to configure the base folders that the extension will search for git repositories.
+Edit settings.json from the File -> Preferences -> Settings and add the following config

 Another available configuration is gitProjectManager.storeRepositoriesBetweenSessions that allows git repositories information to be stored between sessions, avoiding the waiting time in the first time you load the repositories list.
 It's false by default.